NiamhOL/Project-2019/README.md

 ![Basic](https://github.com/NiamhOL/Project-2019/blob/master/Iris%20data%20discrip..PNG)

-From reviewin this data is can be seen that the petal lenght and letal width of the *Iris Setosa* is different from the other two.
+From reviewing this data is can be seen that the petal length and letal width of the *Iris Setosa* is different from the other two.
 This is an interesting observation and it is worth keeping a note of this when looking at the visualisation graphs.

 ### Visualisation of statistics
 *“Visualization may not be as precise as statistics, but it provides a unique view onto data that can make it much easier to discover interesting structures than numerical methods.”*[5] Statistics are used to describe and quantify dats.
 Visualisation is what enables the data to be seen.
 Alowing the reader see patterns, which assists in a greater understanding of the data.